chandanasy/DBMS_BusinessCases/README.md

 ### Model and SQL Code
 The database schema, along with its constraints and relationships, is defined in the DDL code provided.

+# Uber Eats Database Design Project

+### Business Case
+Uber Eats has established itself in thousands of cities globally.
+The database design will encapsulate the various aspects of the service, including the couriers' information, customer details, restaurant data, and delivery transactions.

+## Assumptions Made

+For the integrity and functionality of the database design, the following assumptions were made:

+### Courier Data (`CSY_COURIER`)
+- Couriers are characterized by their personal details and vehicle information.
+- Bank account numbers are restricted to a size of 20 characters to accommodate variations in American bank accounts.
+- Bank routing numbers are set to a fixed size of 9 characters.

+### Customer Data (`CSY_CUST`)
+- Customers have attributes such as name, contact details, and type (Corporate or Individual).

+### Restaurant Data (`CSY_REST`)
+- Restaurants are defined by their name, contact information, and specialty.
+- Phone numbers accommodate international dialing codes, hence set to a size of 12 characters.
+- Website URLs are optional.

+### Delivery Service Data (`CSY_DEL`)
+- Delivery details include timestamps, order amount, and payment information.

+### Associative Table (`CSY_CC`)
+- This table resolves the many-to-many relationships between restaurants and delivery services.

+### Entity Relationships
+- Each delivery order is associated with a single restaurant, courier, and customer.
+- Couriers, customers, and restaurants can have multiple delivery services associated with them.
+- Couriers can deliver to many customers, and customers can receive deliveries from many couriers, represented by an associative table.

+## Database Design

+The database schema includes entities, attributes, and relationships that reflect the above assumptions.
+The design is created using Oracle Data Modeler, which provides both logical and relational models.
+DDL code for the schema is included to facilitate the creation of the database according to the designed model.